AnthonyP57/HuggingFace_RL_course/README.md

 Therefore, Double DQN helps us reduce the overestimation of Q-values and, as a consequence, helps us train faster and with more stable learning.

 ### Policy Gradient with Pytorch
-_"All goals can be described as teh maximization of the expected cumulative reward"_ e.g. In a soccer game we maximize the number of goals we score and minimize the number of goals scored by the opponent.
+_"All goals can be described as the maximization of the expected cumulative reward"_ e.g. In a soccer game we maximize the number of goals we score and minimize the number of goals scored by the opponent.

 Before we talked about two methods for finding the optimal policy $\pi^{*}$:
 - value-based methods